kyle-ssg/react-native-globals/README.md

-*** react-native-globals ***
+***react-native-globals***
 Speeds development up for ***project specific*** component development as you don't have to worry/diagnose imported react native components.
-This assigns every cross platform react native component and api to the global scope
+This assigns every cross platform react native component and api to the global scope.
 ***Usage***

  ```